nogibjj/IDS706_DataEngineering_BarbaraFlores_Miniproject13/README.md

 The application translates English text to Spanish using the Helsinki-NLP Opus MT model.

 ### 🎥 Video Tutorial
-The following [YouTube link](https://youtu.be/EFe9FRIGIUc) shows a clear, concise walkthrough and demonstration of the project
+The following [YouTube link](https://youtu.be/EFe9FRIGIUc) shows a clear, concise walkthrough and demonstration of the project.

-###🌲 Project Structure
+### 🌲 Project Structure
 The project structure is as follows:

 ```bash
 .
 ├── Dockerfile